MorkovkAs/jira-report-tools/README.md

 ## To do list
 * [x] commit `report-service` package with server side
 * [x] commit `report-service-ui` package with basic implementation of client side on Vue.js
-* [ ] upgrade client side to support sending requests of all types
+* [x] upgrade client side to support sending requests of all types
+* [ ] creating tasks with release info
 * [ ] some cool things:)

 ## Thanks!